Hyssopi/Fire-Emblem-Tile-Map-Editor/README.md

 (None)

 ## Miscellaneous Details
-Getting map data from the game to the Tile Map Editor.
+Getting map images from the game to the Fire Emblem Tile Map Editor.

 #### Emulator
 - Switch to only show `Background 3` in the emulator.
 This is the background layer that has the map image.